-• Lack of efficient processes that underlay every business.
-These start with a weak customer finding process followed closely by inefficient operational systems
+• Lack of effective operational processes that reside at the core of every business.
+These start with a weak customer finding platform, followed closely by inefficient operational systems

 • Management isolation

-1. Perspective – Almost every problem, even money problems are fixable if you break them down into manageable parts.
-If you are too close to the matter get help.
-Do it as soon as you can.
-Find a knowledgeable friend or trusted advisor that can help you chop it up and examine each piece.
-Above all, be honest with yourself by keeping your emotional attachment to the business in check.
+3. Perspective – Almost every problem, even money problems are fixable when you break them into manageable parts.
+If you are too close to the matter, get help as soon as practical.
+Above all, be honest and keep your hope gene in check.

-4. Lead – The most important lesson that small business owners continually overlook is communicating objectives.
-A big part of building a dedicated, willing workforce is letting your people know your vision for the future.
-Reporting on progress toward your goals, and doing it frequently generally motivates ordinary workers to step-up and invest the extra effort.
+4. Lead – The most important lesson that small business owners forget is to communicate objectives.
+A big part of building a dedicated, willing workforce is reinforcing goals and objectives.
+Good recruiting and hiring practices, plus keeping the staff, “in-the-loop” tend to motivate ordinary workers to invest extra effort.